Deputy (Acadian): Acceptance of an Unconditional Oath (1759)

-Many Acadians were allowed to return to the Province after the Seven Years' War, on condition of signing the Unconditional Oath and with knowledge that they had lost possession of their property and lands.
-Some prisoners did not sign an Oath, but rather opted to be deported to Louisiana where they will become known as "Cajuns".
+Many Acadians were allowed to return to the province after the Seven Years' War, on condition of signing the Unconditional Oath and having lost possession of their property and lands.
+Some prisoners did not sign the Oath, but rather opted to be deported to Louisiana where they became known as "Cajuns".
 Joseph Brussard and many others did not stay, and Alexandre Brussard was left as collateral for their return.
-Joseph Broussard did not surrender until 1762 after fierce resistance fighting, acts of piracy, cattle theft and involvement in multiple battles and engagements throughout the war; the Broussards did not sign Oaths and instead led the Acadian people to Louisiana in 1764–65.
+Joseph Broussard did not surrender until 1762, after fierce resistance, with acts of piracy, cattle theft and involvement in multiple battles and engagements throughout the war; the Broussards did not sign Oaths and instead led the Acadian people to Louisiana in 1764–65.

 It is noted that "further to remark to Your Excellency that none of the Acadians have ever made voluntary Submission, but on the contrary, their wants and Terrors only have reduced them to it".
 Many of these instances infuriated the Captains of Forts, as most were feigned surrenders to survive the winter and steal food, resources or ships.

-Most Acadians who had escaped the deportation and subsequently fought the resistance will be captured after the Battle of Restigouche and live as "banditti" and "ruffians turned pirates" on the fringes of remote parts of New-Brunswick (Acadian Peninsula) and Nova-Scotia until captured by Captain Roderick McKenzie, some that remained or returned clandestinely did not sign Oaths until the 1790s-1800's. after the American Revolution, as a by-product of acquiring land legally.
+Most Acadians who had escaped the deportation and subsequently fought in the resistance were captured after the Battle of Restigouche and lived as "banditti" and "ruffians turned pirates" on the fringes of remote parts of New Brunswick and Nova Scotia until captured by Captain Roderick McKenzie, some that remained or returned clandestinely did not sign Oaths until the 1800s, after the American Revolution, as a by-product of acquiring land legally.